Why Airplane 3 never happened

 “It was very close”, he admitted, when chatting about the possibly of a third movie.
 “You have to understand the atmosphere, 31 years ago.
 Sequels were frowned upon.
 You were really looked down upon if you did sequels – that was all you could do, you can’t do anything else.
 They’d go ‘oh, Robert Airplane Hays, you ever gonna do something besides Airplane?’”

-As such, he took on a movie by the name of Scandalous, that he was shooting in London.
-Directed by Rob Cohen – who would go on to make The Fast & The Furious – the film gave him a lead role.
-Whilst he was shooting that, Paramount was chatting to him about a deal for the next Airplane.
+As such, he took on a movie by the name of Scandalous, which shot in London a year after Airplane II.
+Directed by Rob Cohen – who went on to make The Fast & The Furious – gave him a lead role.
+While he was shooting that, Paramount was chatting to him about a deal for the next Airplane.
 But Hays ultimately wasn’t keen, as the pressure to a sequel kept building.

 “I was being ragged on by the press a lot when I’d go to events and the paparazzi’s there, and they would rag on me.
 I said ‘nah, don’t want to do it’”.